MikeTannenbaum/mtdc-2022/_posts/2019-01-11-blowing-up-my-world-and-seeking-out-new-adventure.md

   - Mindset
   - Personal Growth
 tags:
+  - on/change
-  - change
+  - on/entrepreneurship
-  - entrepreneurship
+  - on/exploration
-  - exploration
+  - on/livelihood
-  - independent work
+  - on/strategic-independent
-  - livelihood
+  - on/mental-wellness
-  - mental health
+  - on/life-journey
 ---
 <div id="entry-07CDC6134EC9471BA1A179B07937597F" class="entry" dir="auto">